 Australian Shepherds, despite their name, were first seen on ranches in America in the 1840s, predominantly in California and Texas.

 The name “Australian” comes from the stock used to breed this dog; which came to America via Australia.
 They are hardworking, active, intelligent dogs who thrive in a busy environment.

 The other parent of the Australian Shepherd Husky Mix is a Siberian Husky; of Asian descent.

 They were used by the Chukchi people to transport large loads of cargo over the snow-covered mountains.
 Their origin date is unknown, but it is believed that the Siberian Husky is one of the oldest dog breeds.

-The modern Siberian Husky, while similar to other breeds, has managed to maintain its distinct personality and popularity.
+The modern Siberian Husky has managed to maintain its distinct personality and popularity.